Recovery

 Recovery Activities

 One of the primary areas of work for the HRSA RCORP Implementation award involves completing key tasks in the area of opioid use recovery.
-The three key recovery-related tasks are listed below.
+The key recovery-related tasks are listed below.
 Clicking on the activity in each box will give more information about how COP-RCORP undertook implementing that activity.
 The COP-RCORP Master consortium supports work by local consortia related to identification, access, and navigation of treatment and recovery supports for SUD/OUD.

 Sandusky and Seneca county consortiums also focused on distributing information to increase knowledge of resources and support navigation.